Parallel programming in .NET

 1. Threads and threading

-Multithreading allows you to increase the responsiveness of your application and, if your application runs on a multiprocessor or multi-core system, increase its throughput.
+Multithreading can be used to increase the responsiveness of an application and, if an application runs on a multiprocessor or multi-core system, increase its throughput.
 [1]

 1.1.
 Processes and threads